Permanent roof anchor embedded into a concrete wall, meant to provide fall protection solutions

 Choosing the right rooftop anchor system is crucial; two common options are permanent roof anchors paired with Bosun’s chairs and davits paired with a platform.

-Roof anchors can handle a static load of up to 1,000 lbs and an ultimate load of 5,000 lbs.
+Roof anchors can withstand a static load of up to 1,000 pounds and an ultimate load of 5,000 pounds.
 They are the preferred method for low and mid-rise buildings, given that window washers only need to suspend themselves on a Bosun’s chair at lower heights.

-Window washing davits can have mobile or fixed arms and can be attached to a permanent base attached to the structure.
-They are required on buildings with a drop of over 150 meters (about 492.13 ft), but sometimes, in certain cases, davits will be installed on smaller buildings.
+Window washing davits can have mobile or fixed arms and can be attached to a permanent base that is secured to the structure.
+They are required on buildings with a drop of over 150 meters (approximately 492.13 feet), but in some instances, davits may also be installed on smaller buildings.

 Check out our guide to learn when roof anchors and davits are required for window washing.